SoundScapeRenderer/ssr/doc/manual/operation.rst

     open -a SoundScapeRenderer --args "--binaural /absolute/path/to/scene.asd"

-*Note that the arguments have to be enclosed in quotation marks ("")!*
+.. note:: The arguments have to be enclosed in quotation marks (``""``)!

 To load a scene that has spaces in its path name do::

     open -a SoundScapeRenderer --args "/path/to/file\ with\ spaces.asd"

-*Spaces have to be escaped using backslashes!*
+.. note:: Spaces have to be escaped using backslashes!

 In addition to the config files in standard locations mentioned above, you can also specify a config file on the command line::